How to Deliver Value at Every Stage of the Customer Journey

-Before we get into what kind of content you should be serving to your customers at every step of their journey, let’s first define what happens in each stage.
-Your job is to understand each stage in the journey and deliver the right kind of content at the right time to your prospects.
+Before we get into what kind of content you should be serving to your target audience at every step of the customer’s journey, let’s first define what happens in each stage.
+Your job is to understand each stage in the entire customer journey and deliver the right kind of content at the right time to your prospects.

 76% of B2B buyers prefer to receive content unique to their buying stage.

 Customer Journey Stage #1: Awareness

 The first stage of the customer journey is Awareness where your potential customer is aware that they have a need or a problem and they are now researching information and actively seeking out answers to try and solve their problem or need.
 Think of the awareness stage of the customer journey as your first impression.
 This is why awareness is an important step in the buyer’s journey.

 Related: What is a Marketing Funnel?